Would you like to create a beautiful website without coding and without paying someone $200-$1000?

 It is a must-have plugin for securing your website.

 - Database security

 iThemes Security – Another must-have security plugin.
 What I like about this plugin is that it gives me the ability to ban certain malicious IPs.

 WPS Hide Login – Your login URL is mywebsite.com/wp-admin.php.
-And of course, the hackers know this and will try to take advantage of this.
+And of course, the hackers know this.
 And here this plugin come to help.

 You can change the URL in something like this: mywebsite.com/newusername234543.
 Make sure to write this down because you don’t want to block yourself.

 If that happens, go to cpanel and delete that plugin.